samoyed-health-foundation/website/site/content/diseases/elbow-dysplasia.md

 exhibiting signs.
 Because elbow dysplasia is genetic and very undesirable, X-rays are frequently used to screen dogs prior to breeding.
-The X-rays can be sent to an organization that provides an independent evaluation of the dog\'s elbows.
+The X-rays can be sent to an organization that provides an independent evaluation of the dog's elbows.
 In the United States the Orthopedic Foundation for Animals ([OFA](http://www.offa.org/)) provides this service;
 they issue an OFA elbow registry number if the elbows are normal.
 If